quietboil/tclsvc/README.md

 set TCL_HOME=C:\Apps\Tcl
 ```

-The `tclsvcctl.cmd` needs the service name - a short "spaceless" name that is used to add service to the registry, a display name - a service name that will be visible in the `services.msc`, and a path to the service script.
+The `tclsvcctl.cmd` needs the service name - a short identifier-like name that is used to add service to the registry, a display name - a name that will be visible in the `services.msc`, and a path to the service script.
 Assuming `TCL_HOME` point to `C:\Apps\Tcl` the following command would register the demo service:

 ```batchfile
 tclsvcctl create DemoHttpService "Demo TCL HTTP Service" C:\Apps\Tcl\svc\httpsvc.tcl